Berry Buckwheat Crumble

 - Preheat oven to 350°F (180°C).

-- Whisk the buckwheat flour, oats, and hazelnut meal together in a mixing bowl; add the agave nectar and integrate by using your hands to crumble it together with the flour mixture.
-Add the coconut oil and continue to crumble until the mixture resembles coarse bread crumbs. .
+- Whisk buckwheat flour, oats, and hazelnut meal together in a mixing bowl; add 2 tablespoons agave nectar and integrate by using your hands to crumble it together with the flour mixture.
+Add coconut oil and continue to crumble until the mixture resembles coarse bread crumbs.

-- Stir mixed berries, orange juice, cornstarch, agave nectar, and vanilla extract together in a separate bowl; spread into an even layer in an 8-inch square baking dish.
+- Stir mixed berries, orange juice, 1 tablespoon agave nectar, cornstarch, and vanilla extract together in a separate bowl; spread into an even layer in an 8-inch square baking dish.
 Crumble the topping mixture over the berry layer.

-- Bake in the preheated oven until topping is golden brown, 17 to 20 minutes; cool slightly before serving.
+- Bake in the preheated oven until topping is golden brown and berry layer is bubbling, 17 to 20 minutes; cool slightly before serving.